CALLBACKS WILL BE LOCATED IN THE FIRST BAPTIST CHURCH’S CHAPEL. ENTRANCE IS ON MARENGO AVE (the very front of the church).

 - Ladies: Be sure and pull your hair back out of your face (Gents, this goes for you too if you have long hair).

-- The names are listed below in alphabetical order with the roles we would like to see you for next to them.
+- The names are listed below in alphabetical order by first name with the roles we would like to see you for next to them.
 Please print and prepare any of the scenes that are posted below as it pertains to the characters you are called back for.
 You do not have to be memorized, but please do be very familiar with your sides.

 - Be sure and bring a water bottle, as well as your printed scene sides to the callback.